amaury1093/react-redux-auth0-kit/README.md

 `create-react-app` takes care of tooling, development server, live reload, building, testing.

 HMR is unfortunately not enabled during development, because `create-react-app` doesn't support it.

 If you wish to directly use Webpack instead of `create-react-app`, you can eject any time by running `npm run eject`.
 Read [here](https://github.com/facebookincubator/create-react-app#converting-to-a-custom-setup) for more information about ejecting.

 ## Testing

 `npm run lint` to check linting errors.
-This projects follows [`eslint-config-airbnb`](https://www.npmjs.com/package/eslint-config-airbnb)
+This projects follows [`eslint-config-airbnb`](https://www.npmjs.com/package/eslint-config-airbnb) style.

 `npm test` to run all tests.
-I use jest/chai to run tests, and [enzyme](https://github.com/airbnb/enzyme) for unit testing React components.
+This project uses jest/chai to run tests, and [enzyme](https://github.com/airbnb/enzyme) for unit testing React components.

 ## Deployment